What is the average cost of car insurance?

 Fact-checked with HomeInsurance.com

-Car insurance is an important ongoing expense because it keeps you financially safe if anything happens while you’re on the road.
-However, like any bill, you want to keep it low while still getting what you need.
-Get familiar with the average cost of car insurance, what factors influence your car insurance and what you might be able to do to save money.
+Car insurance is important because it reduces your financial risk on the road.
+Like any bill, you want to keep it low while still getting what you need.
+We’ll walk through the average costs of car insurance, what factors influence your car insurance and what you might be able to do to save money.

 There are many factors that determine the average car insurance cost, one of them is the state where you live.
 The national average cost of car insurance in 2020 is $1,555.
 But at the state level, this number differs quite a bit.

-Louisiana, for example, is currently the most expensive state to drive with an average premium of $1,444, whereas the cheapest is North Dakota with $670 each year.
+Florida, for example, is currently the most expensive state to drive with an average premium of $2,587 for full coverage, whereas the cheapest is Maine, with $831 as the average for full coverage.

 Most expensive states for auto insurance